SeelabFhdo/lemma/de.fhdo.lemma.data.intermediate.metamodel/doc/source/body.rst

     .. _link__IntermediateDataField_originalType:

-    .. py:attribute:: IntermediateType originalType
+    .. py:attribute:: IntermediateType[1] originalType

         The original type of the data field in case it got mapped within a Mapping Model.

         ..
 HINT::

-            In case this attribute is not null, the :ref:`type
+            This attribute always holds a value.
+In case it differs from the :ref:`type <link__IntermediateDataField_type>` of the data field,
+            the field got mapped and the
-            <link__IntermediateDataField_type>` attribute holds a
+            :ref:`type <link__IntermediateDataField_type>` attribute holds an
             :java:type:`IntermediateImportedTechnologySpecificType
             <IntermediateImportedTechnologySpecificType>` instance that points
-            to the technology-specific type to which the data field was mapped.
+            to the technology-specific type to which the field was mapped.

     .. py:attribute:: IntermediateImportedAspect[*] aspects